Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.

 Wernicke–Korsakoff syndrome has two stages.
-First, there will be a brief time when a person has intense inflammation of the brain.
+First, there will be a brief time when a person has intense brain inflammation.
 This is known as Wernicke’s encephalopathy.
 If this condition isn’t treated quickly, the person may develop a more long-term condition called Korsakoff’s syndrome.
 This has many of the same symptoms as dementia.

 Wernicke encephalopathy is an acute neurological condition characterized by a clinical triad of ophthalmoparesis with nystagmus, ataxia, and confusion.
-This is a life-threatening illness caused by thiamine deficiency, which primarily affects the peripheral and central nervous systems.
+This is a life-threatening illness caused by thiamine deficiency that primarily affects the peripheral and central nervous systems.
 [2]

 Thiamine deficiency is characteristically associated with severe alcohol use disorder.
-Although Wernicke encephalopathy mostly affects people who have a thiamine deficiency due to chronic alcoholism, various other causes include severe malnutrition, hyperemesis gravidarum, prolonged parenteral nutrition, malignancies, immunodeficiency syndromes, liver disease, hyperthyroidism, and severe anorexia nervosa.
+Although Wernicke encephalopathy mostly affects people with a thiamine deficiency due to chronic alcoholism, various other causes include severe malnutrition, hyperemesis gravidarum, prolonged parenteral nutrition, malignancies, immunodeficiency syndromes, liver disease, hyperthyroidism, and severe anorexia nervosa.

 Chronic alcohol consumption may cause thiamine deficiency due to impaired absorption of thiamine from the intestine, a possible genetic predisposition, inadequate diet, reduced storage of thiamine in the liver, and other nutritional deficiencies.